Q-ball-like solitons on the M2-brane with worldvolume fluxes: Dynamics of the solutions

 implies a modification in the Q-ball expression that acquires a temporal dependence as a traveling wave,

 where

 In order to keep the solution stationary inside the Q-ball ansatz it is required that $\omega^\prime=0$, then the same relation between the group speeds hold

 See, that this requirement, needs to be fulfilled for every single function $f$ that satisfies the equations.
 Hence, it holds not only of the analytic family of solutions found in section 3 but for the entire range of solutions analytically or numerically modeled.
 Indeed, from the numerical point of view, the Galilean transformation can be directly imposed and it does not change the picture of the Q-ball solution already obtained.
+It can be straightforwardly verified that the dynamics of the solutions preserve the the topological central charge condition in all cases, as expected.